thorntail/thorntail/README.md

 > Note: WildFly Swarm requires Maven 3.1.x or higher for building your application.

+> Note: WildFly Swarm requires JDK 8 or higher for building your application
+> or for building WildFly Swarm itself.

 # Project Configuration

 In a normal WAR-based maven `pom.xml`, simply add the following